San Martín Jilotepeque: After the 1773 earthquake

 In 1773, the Santa Marta earthquakes destroyed much of Santiago de los Caballeros de Guatemala, which led to the third change in location for the capital city.
 The Spanish Crown ordered, in 1776, the removal of the capital to a safer location, the Valley of the Shrine, where Guatemala City, the modern capital of Guatemala, now stands.
 This new city did not retain its old name and was christened Nueva Guatemala de la Asunción (New Guatemala of the Assumption), and its patron saint is Our Lady of the Assumption.
 The badly damaged city of Santiago de los Caballeros was ordered abandoned, although not everyone left, and was thereafter referred to as la Antigua Guatemala (the Old Guatemala).

 By a Royal decree of July 21, 1775, the city move to the "Virgin valley" was authorized.
 This was a final order that had to be obeyed by all the people, who started to move slowly, starting on December of that year.
 In order to build the new city it was necessary to get construction material from the old abandoned churches in Santiago de Guatemala.
 However, in the case of the Society of Jesus church, there was strong opposition from the neighbors to any possible dismantling of the structure since they considered that it could still be repaired.

 But not all the people moved to the new city; some of them settled in San Martín Jilotepeque and have remained there since.

 1976 earthquake

 Ironically, San Martín Jilotepeque was one of the most impacted municipalities by the 1976 Guatemala earthquake; the town was completely ruined and only the colonial fountain in central square survived total destruction.

 In the country, the impacted area was about 30.000 km², and 2,5 million people.
 Approximately twenty three thousand people died and seventy seven thousands were gravely injured.
 40% of the hospitals infrastructure was destroyed and several buildings sustained grave damage.

+Climate

+San Martín Jilotepeque has a subtropical highland climate (Köppen: Cwb).